jmquigley/util.pkgwrap/README.md

 This is a command line package used with the `scripts` section of `package.json`.
 An example would be:

     "scripts": {
         "build": "pkgwrap --build --jsx",
         "clean": "pkgwrap --clean",
         "coverage": "pkgwrap --coverage",
         "docs": "pkgwrap --docs --site",
         "lint": "pkgwrap --lint",
         "postinstall": "pkgwrap --postinstall",
+        "prettier": "pkgwrap --prettier",
         "report": "pkgwrap --reporting",
         "test": "pkgwrap --testing --ava"
     }

 #### Commands

-- `--postinstall`: this is executed after `npm install`.
-It is used to create directories or fix their permissions (for programs like nyc or coverage).
 - `--build`: calls the typescript build process
+- `--clean`: removes intermediate build/distribution files from the module.
+This includes `dist`, `build`, `coverage`.
+- `--coverage`: runs coveralls to upload report details after a successful build.
 - `--docs`: generates markdown and website documents for a module
+- `--globals`: takes global dependencies from package.json ("globalDependencies") and installs them.
+These follow the same conventions as dependencies/devDependencies.
 - `--lint`: calls the tslint code checking program
+- `--postinstall`: this is executed after `npm install`.
+It is used to create directories or fix their permissions (for programs like nyc or coverage).
+- `--prettier`: calls the [prettier](https://prettier.io/) style formatter program to ensure all source files conform to an opinionated format.
+- `--reporting`: runs nyc to create information that can be used in reporting testing coverage
 - `--testing`: calls the testing program.
 It uses mocha by default.
 It can be overriden to use ava with an additonal `--ava` flag or `--jest`.
-- `--reporting`: runs nyc to create information that can be used in reporting testing coverage
-- `--coverage`: runs coveralls to upload report details after a successful build.
-- `--clean`: removes intermediate build/distribution files from the module.
-This includes `dist`, `build`, `coverage`.
-- `--globals`: takes global dependencies from package.json ("globalDependencies") and installs them.
-These follow the same conventions as dependencies/devDependencies.

 #### Options